About CCCC

 In addition to being accredited by the Southern Association of Colleges and Schools, a number of curriculum programs are approved by various accrediting or licensing agencies:

-• The Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (AAAHEP).
+• The Dental Assisting program is accredited by the Commission on Dental Accreditation (CODA).

-• The Nursing Education program is accredited by the North Carolina Board of Nursing.
+• The Dental Hygiene program is accredited by the Commission on Dental Accreditation (CODA).